 Brad’s emphasis as an assistant superintendent at the Schermerhorn Symphony Center and the Country Music Hall of Fame was structural layout.
 Here Brad performed and supervised the structural layout of all walls, columns and beams as well as equipment and system layout coordination with other trades.

-He has completed multiple projects on the campus of University of the South at Sewanee, where he is currently working on the University Commons and the Bookstore.
+He has completed multiple projects on the campus of University of the South at Sewanee and is currently building the new BCAG Ford of Columbia.

 Brad and his wife Lacy have two children and reside in DeKalb County, Tennessee.